Merbromin poisoningCinfacrom poisoning; Mercurochrome poisoning; Stellachrome poisoning

 Merbromin is found in some antiseptics.
-A common brand name is Mercurochrome.
-Mercury-containing compounds like this have not been legally sold in the United States since 1998.
+A common brand name is Mercurochrome, which contains mercury.
+Compounds like this that contain mercury have not been legally sold in the United States since 1998.

 - Decreased urine output (may stop completely)